-When Raina trips and falls, injuring her two front teeth, she’s forced to have surgery and wear braces, making sixth grade even wilder than it already is.
+When Raina trips and falls and injures her two front teeth, she’s forced to have surgery and wear braces, making sixth grade even wilder than it already was.
 This graphic novel, based on Telgemeier’s life, has everything from boy problems to a major earthquake.

 Buy it: Smile at Amazon

 2. Holes by Louis Sachar

 Moving and funny with an edge, Louis Sachar’s Newbery Medal–winning novel Holes revolves around Stanley Yelnats (his surname is Stanley spelled backwards), who has been sent to Camp Green Lake, a juvenile detention center, to dig holes.
 Soon after picking up the shovel, Stanley begins to suspect that they are doing more than just moving dirt.

 Buy it: Holes at Amazon